 Forecast/Nowcast Great Lakes Nutrient and Sediment Loadings

-Tributary Monitoring Sites Automated samplers, water quality multi sensor probes, and gage house and stage equipment were deployed at 30 of the Great Lakes National Monitoring Network sites.
+Monitoring continued at tributary monitoring sites using automated samplers and water quality multi sensor probes, at 30 of the Great Lakes National Monitoring Network sites.
 These sites are being monitored to:

-- and demonstrate the ability to reduce monitoring costs through the use of real-time sensors.
+- demonstrate the ability to reduce monitoring costs through the use of real-time sensors

-Water samples collected at the 30 tributary monitoring sites include suspended sediment; nutrients (incl. nitrogen, nitrite, nitrite + nitrate, total nitrogen, ortho-phosphorus, and total phosphorus); chloride, and bacteria.
+One to three years of data is now available depending on the sites.
+Water samples collected at the 30 tributary monitoring sites include suspended sediment; nutrients; and chloride.
 One sample per storm event is analyzed for major ions.
 At each site, monthly base flow samples are being collected, plus up to eight storms, with 6 samples submitted per storm (60 environmental samples per site).
-Samples will be used to develop statistical relations between continuously measured parameters and lab analyzed parameters.
+Samples are being used to develop statistical relations between continuously measured parameters and lab analyzed parameters.
 In-situ water-quality sensors deployed at each site measure turbidity, temperature, conductivity, dissolved oxygen, and pH every 15 minutes.